vi/websocat/doc/clihelp.md

           Use little-endian framing headers instead of big-endian for `lengthprefixed:` overlay

       --lengthprefixed-skip-read-direction
-          Only affect one direction of the `lengthprefixed:` overlay, bypass tranformation for the other one
+          Only affect one direction of the `lengthprefixed:` overlay, bypass transformation for the other one

       --lengthprefixed-skip-write-direction
-          Only affect one direction of the `lengthprefixed:` overlay, bypass tranformation for the other one
+          Only affect one direction of the `lengthprefixed:` overlay, bypass transformation for the other one

       --lengthprefixed-nbytes <LENGTHPREFIXED_NBYTES>
           Use this number of length header bytes for `lengthprefixed:` overlay